Jyoti312004/FeedBuzz/README.md

 # FeedBuzz - Social Media Platform

 FeedBuzz is a social media platform designed for content sharing and engagement.
-Users can register, create profiles, share content, interact with posts, follow other user.
-Built with the MERN stack, it ensures performance, security, usability, and compatibility.
+Users can register, create profiles, share content, interact with posts and follow other user.
+Built with the MERN stack, it ensures performance, security, usability and compatibility.

 ## Key Features:
 - **User Registration and Authentication:** Register and authenticate securely.
 - **Content Creation and Sharing:** Share various content types with creative ideas.
 - **Content Discovery and Interaction:** Personalized feed, like, comment, share posts, and follow/unfollow users.
-- **User Connections:** Send connection requests
+- **User Connections:** connect with your friends

 ## Architecture:
 - **Frontend:** React.js for interactive UI.